fbpx

 Hamilton Disability Lawyer for Short Term Disability - We helped Write the Book on Disability Law.
 Literally.

-Matt Lalande is a sought after Disability Lawyer in Hamilton who ONLY represents claimants who have been wrongfully disability benefits.
-He is also a contributing offer to “Disability Insurance Law in Canada” – a book referred to by Lawyers and Judges Coast to Coast.
+Matt Lalande is a sought-after disability lawyer in Hamilton who ONLY represents claimants who have been wrongfully denied disability benefits.
+He is also a contributing author to “Disability Insurance Law in Canada,” a book referred to by Lawyers and Judges Coast to Coast.

-Over the past 20 years our disability lawyers have seen time and time again that claimants who are denied short-term disability benefits will more likely than not suffer terrible financial hardship.
-Then, the emotional distress from the financial burden that is created when claimants are denied short-term disability benefits often has a cumulative impact that often leads to larger problems.
+Over the past twenty years, our disability lawyers have repeatedly seen claimants who are denied short-term disability benefits suffer great financial strain and hardship.
+The emotional distress from the financial burden created when claimants are denied short-term disability benefits often has a cumulative impact that can lead to more significant problems.

-Remember, if your employer offers short-term disability benefits through your group benefits – you have the full right to apply for disability monthly benefits if you are substantially unable to complete the duties of your OWN employment.
-The contractual test that is set out in your group policy (which most claimants are unaware of) is not a very onerous one.
-The problem is that disability insurance companies often do not properly consider or seek to understand a claimant’s disability – either it being psychological, emotional, cognitive, or physical, and take it upon themselves to weigh the medical evidence as if they themselves have a medical background or training.
+Remember, if your employer offers short-term disability benefits through your group benefits – you have the full right to apply for monthly disability benefits if you cannot complete the duties of your own employment.
+The contractual test set out in your group policy (which most claimants are unaware of) is not very onerous.
+The problem is that disability insurance companies often do not properly consider or seek to understand a claimant’s disability – whether psychological, emotional, cognitive, or physical, and take it upon themselves to weigh the medical evidence as if they have a medical background or training.

-While it is true that adjusters make decisions based on what medical evidence is provided – often times the decision to deny short-term disability benefits is made because the adjuster simply “thinks” that you can work or complete the tasks of your own job.
+While it is true that adjusters make decisions based on what medical evidence is provided, often, the decision to deny short-term disability benefits is made because the adjuster simply “thinks” that you can work or complete the tasks of your own job.

-The reality is for a claimant that suffers a disability there is always more.
-There is more of a history, or a story.
-There is often a long-standing psychological or emotional issue that comes to a head – or a breaking point.
-There can also be a chronic physical ailment which a person has been suffering from, that flares up – either due to an accident, age or the body simply giving out.
+The reality is for a claimant who suffers a disability, there is always more.
+There is more of a history or a story.
+Often, a long-standing psychological or emotional issue comes to a head – or a breaking point.
+There can also be a chronic physical ailment which a person has been suffering from that flares up – either due to an accident, age, or the body simply giving out.
 There could be a history of mental health issues that a claimant has been suffering from an abusive childhood that has finally reached a breaking point.
-In our experience as disability lawyers in Ontario, there is more to what the disability insurance company knows or understand….or cares to know and understand.
+In our experience as disability lawyers in Ontario, there is more to what the disability insurance company knows or cares to understand.

 We understand that a denial of disability benefits can cause emotional aggravation and frustration.
-We understand that being sick or hurt, then to only be denied short-term disability benefits can devastating.
-If you have been denied short-term disability benefits, we understand that you might think it is some kind of bureaucratic error – but we urge you to not contact your disability insurance company in an emotional state.
-It is vital that you contact a short-term disability focus on your injustice and get things on track for you.
+We understand that being sick or hurt, then only to be denied short-term disability benefits, can be devastating.
+If you have been denied short-term disability benefits, many firstly think it is some bureaucratic error – but we urge you not to contact your disability insurance company in an emotional state.
+It is vital that you contact a short-term disability lawyer first and learn more about your rights.

-Our Ontario Short-Term Disability Lawyers have recovered MILLIONS in denied disability benefits.
+Our Ontario Short-Term Disability Lawyers have recovered millions in denied disability benefits.
 Call or Send us an Email today.
-Talking to us is 100% Free…Always.
+Talking to us is always 100% free.

 What is considered short-term disability in Ontario?